mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricksForRecords.md

 }
 ```

-TypeScript will usually fill in the type parameters to save work for users of the api.
+TypeScript will usually fill in the type parameters to save work
+for users of your api.

 ```ts
 const p = makeThree("foo", 1, true);